aws-samples/aws-serverless-saas-layers/Lab1/README.md

 This will create new orders and products by invoking the services.
 Allow the simulator to complete before proceeding to the next step.

-The simulator basically performs UPDATE, GET, and DELETE actions for you.
+The simulator basically performs PUT, GET, and DELETE actions for you.
 You can also run below commands manually to see this in action.
 To do so, from the terminal, let’s run below commands.
 Replace xxxxxxxx below with your API gateway URL’s sub-domain.

 <b>PUT</b>
 ```